Skip to main content

 As a quantity surveyor, you could:

-• find out a client's needs and assess if the plans are feasible
+• find out a client's needs and check if the plans are feasible

 • work out quantities and costs of materials, time and labour for tenders